physphil/UnitConverterUltimate/README.md

 - Long-pressing on the converted value copies it to the clipboard.

-- Pressing the swap Floating Action Button switches the selected units
+- Pressing the swap Floating Action Button switches the selected units.

 Developed by
 ------------